dzanotelli/svew/README.md

 cp fish/completions/* /usr/share/fish/vendor_completions.d/
 ```

-This will make svew available for all the users on the system.
+This will make svew available for all the users in the system.
 Alternatively,
 you can choose to copy svew files under `~/.config/fish/functions` and
 `~/.config/fish/completions` for each user you want to make svew available for.

+*You don't need any further configuration to have svew working; fish
+autodiscover features should make svew functions available automagically.*